idrsolutions/formvu-microservice-example/README.md

 ### docker-compose deployment: ###

-Docker usage has moved to it's own project [here](https://github.com/idrsolutions/formvu-docker).
+Docker usage can be found in its own project [here](https://github.com/idrsolutions/formvu-docker).

 -----